mambainspired/100-days-of-Code/README.md

 CtCI - Cracking the Coding Interview

+## Day 65 - 69 (03 May - 07 May)
+I had to show some leadership at my day job and **learn** Power BI to guide an inexperienced BI developers create a very basic dashboard.

 ## [NO WORK] Day 63 - 64 (01 May - 02 May)

 ## Day 62 - 30 Apr 2020